Use canvas templates

 Template problems

-If a template creates cluttered canvases, simplify it.
+A template creates cluttered canvases.
+Simplify it.
 A template should remove setup decisions, not force every future team to delete half the canvas.

-If sensitive data appears in a template, remove it immediately and recreate the template from a clean canvas.
+Sensitive data appears in a template.
+Remove it immediately and recreate the template from a clean canvas.
 Templates are reused by design, so private content spreads farther than people expect.

-If a canvas created from a template has missing buttons, check the resulting canvas type.
+A created canvas has missing page buttons.
+Check the resulting canvas type.
 Freeform whiteboard templates do not expose page export, print, presentation, or normal page menu behavior.

-If participants change the template instead of the session canvas, stop and confirm where they are working.
-The safe workshop flow is create a new canvas from the template, then invite participants into the new canvas.
+Participants are changing the template instead of the session canvas.
+Stop and confirm where they are working.
+The safe workshop flow is to create a new canvas from the template, then invite participants into the new canvas.

-If people cannot find a template, check search terms, workspace, template visibility, tags, and whether the item is a creation option rather than a saved template.
+People cannot find a template.
+Check search terms, workspace, template visibility, tags, and whether the item is a creation option rather than a saved template.
 The separate search and organization guide explains the template manager side.

 - Create a canvas